 The mask is an essential image of Anastasia Sukhareva-Morozova’s artistic practice.
 Her stunning personal show at the Stone Oven House residency in Italy included masks with a special story.
 The ceramic masks were firstly affected by the forces of nature such as the stream of water, the fireplace, the sun, the wind and afterwards exhibited with all traces of the natural influence.
 The show was constructed as a total installation and included herbarium and cyanotype graphics on fabric as well.

 The masks were also a part of Anastasia Sukhareva-Morozova global street-art project in which the artist gave different cities presents: miniature sculptures of ceramic heads.

 Anastasia Bankova is a visual artist working in the fields of ceramics and oil painting.
-In her artistic practice, she spectacularly investigates themes of enjoyment and eroticism considering sex a part of human condition.
+In her artistic practice, she spectacularly investigates themes of enjoyment and eroticism considering sex a part of the human condition.
 Her recent ceramic series addresses the topics of euphoria and hedonism as well.
-The repeating symbols of Anastasia Bankova art works are vagina and phallus as a reference to a psychosexual experience.
+The repeating symbols of Anastasia Bankova’s art works are the vagina and phallus as a reference to a psychosexual experience.

-The important feature of Anastasia Bankova’s phallic series is a juxtaposition of humor and sexuality.
+The important feature of Anastasia Bankova’s phallic series is a juxtaposition of humour and sexuality.
 From this perspective her ceramics remind of Yayoi Kusama soft sculpture phalluses e.g. Accumulation No.1 (1962), Aggregation: One Thousand Boats Show (1963), Phallic Girl (1967), etc.

 Anastasia Bankova’s approach in a remarkable way combines the images of altars and pleasure.
 Thus, emphasizing the connection between the spiritual and the material extasy.